-Ask them explain—or, better yet—teach what they are learning in their own words.
+Want to help your kids learn math and science at home?
+Ask them to explain what they are learning in their own words.

-And kids were asked what comes next (e.g., a red spider).
+and kids were asked what comes next (e.g., a red spider).

 Perhaps it forces them to wrestle with the underlying concepts, making them discover connections we might otherwise overlook.

 That's the contention of Cristine Legare and her colleagues.

 They believe that preschoolers are especially likely to attempt explanations when they encounter new data that don't jibe with their prior beliefs.
 Inconsistent outcomes prompt kids to think about possible, hidden causes and unseen mechanisms.
 The explanations they generate then inspire them to actively test their hypotheses (Legare et al 2010; 2012).

 For instance, Legare's team observed that 2-year-olds spent more time exploring a new toy after offering explanations about it.
 The toddlers were also more systematic in their investigations (Legare et al 2012).

 Other experiments suggest that asking children to explain makes them focus on causation.
 When researchers have asked preschoolers to explain how a new device works, these children were subsequently more likely remember the unseen, causal properties of the device (Walker et al 2014; Legare and Lombrozo 2014).

 So explaining may be valuable because it makes us aware of what we don't yet understand.
 If that's true, then we might expect self-explanation to be less helpful when kids are already well-informed about the concepts.
 And that seems to be the case.
 When researchers provided school-aged children with high-quality, concept-driven instruction in mathematics, kids received no added benefits from self-explanation (Rittle-Johnson 2008).